 The Network Slice Replacement feature is used to replace an S-NSSAI with an Alternative S-NSSAI when an S-NSSAI becomes unavailable or congested.
 The Network Slice Replacement may be triggered in the following cases:

-- If the NSSF detects that an S-NSSAI becomes unavailable or congested (e.g. based on OAM or NWDAF analytics output), it sends network slice availability notification for the S-NSSAI to the AMF.
-The notification may include an Alternative S-NSSAI which can be used by the AMF to replace the S-NSSAI.
+- If the NSSF detects that an S-NSSAI becomes unavailable or congested (e.g. based on OAM or NWDAF analytics output), the NSSF sends network slice availability notification for the S-NSSAI to the AMF.
+The notification may include an Alternative S-NSSAI which can be used by the AMF to replace the S-NSSAI, and congestion control information if the S-NSSAI is congested.
 The NSSF notifies the AMF when the S-NSSAI is available again.

-- If the PCF detects that an S-NSSAI becomes unavailable or congested for a UE (e.g. based on OAM or NWDAF analytics output), it sends access and mobility related policy notification to the AMF.
+- If the PCF detects that an S-NSSAI becomes unavailable or congested for a UE (e.g. based on OAM or NWDAF analytics output), the PCF sends access and mobility related policy notification to the AMF.
 The notification may include an Alternative S-NSSAI which can be used by the AMF to replace the S-NSSAI.
 The PCF notifies the AMF when the S-NSSAI is available again for the UE.